Newton's cradle

-The Newton's cradle is a device that demonstrates the conservation of momentum and the conservation of energy with swinging spheres.
-When one sphere at the end is lifted and released, it strikes the stationary spheres, transmitting a force through the stationary spheres that pushes the last sphere upward.
-The last sphere swings back and strikes the nearly stationary spheres, repeating the effect in the opposite direction.
-The device is named after 17th-century English scientist Sir Isaac Newton and designed by French scientist Edme Mariotte.
+Newton's cradle is a device, usually made of metal, that demonstrates the principles of conservation of momentum and conservation of energy in physics with swinging spheres.

+When one sphere at the end is lifted and released, it strikes the stationary spheres, compressing them and thereby transmitting a pressure wave through the stationary spheres, which creates a force that pushes the last sphere upward.
+The last sphere swings back and strikes the stationary spheres, repeating the effect in the opposite direction.
+The cradle thus demonstrates conservation of momentum and energy.

+The device is named after 17th-century English scientist Sir Isaac Newton and was designed by French scientist Edme Mariotte.
 It is also known as Newton's pendulum, Newton's balls, Newton's rocker or executive ball clicker (since the device makes a click each time the balls collide, which they do repeatedly in a steady rhythm).

 Operation

-When one of the end balls ("the first") is pulled sideways, the attached string makes it follow an upward arc.
-When it is let go, it strikes the second ball and comes to nearly a dead stop.
-The ball on the opposite side acquires most of the velocity of the first ball and swings in an arc almost as high as the release height of the first ball.
-This shows that the last ball receives most of the energy and momentum of the first ball.
-The impact produces a compression wave that propagates through the intermediate balls.
-Any efficiently elastic material such as steel does this, as long as the kinetic energy is temporarily stored as potential energy in the compression of the material rather than being lost as heat.
-There are slight movements in all the balls after the initial strike but the last ball receives most of the initial energy from the impact of the first ball.
+When one of the balls at the end ("the first") is pulled sideways, the attached string constrains it along an upward arc.
+When released it strikes the second ball and comes nearly, but not entirely, to a dead stop.
+The succeeding ball acquires most of the velocity of the first ball propagates the diminished momentum.
+Eventually the last ball, having received a successively diminished portion of the first's energy and momentum, begins the process anew in the opposite direction.
+Each impact produces a sonic wave that propagates through the medium of the intermediate balls.
+(Any efficiently elastic material such as steel suffices, as long as the kinetic energy is temporarily stored as potential energy in the compression of the material rather than being lost as heat.
+This is similar to bouncing one coin of a line of touching coins by striking it with another coin, and which happens even if the first struck coin is constrained by pressing on its center such that it cannot move.)
+In each phase of the process, efficient mechanical energy is lost; Newton's cradle is not a perpetual motion machine.
+This would stand true even in the absence of air resistance, as in a vacuum.

+There are slight movements in all the balls after the initial strike, but the last ball receives most of the initial energy from the impact of the first ball.
 When two (or three) balls are dropped, the two (or three) balls on the opposite side swing out.
 Some say that this behavior demonstrates the conservation of momentum and kinetic energy in elastic collisions.
 However, if the colliding balls behave as described above with the same mass possessing the same velocity before and after the collisions, then any function of mass and velocity is conserved in such an event.
+Thus, this first-level explanation is a true, but incomplete, description of the motion.